 Kenneth Senso Uston was a Harvard MBA and businessman who led a San Francisco based team of blackjack card counters team to millions of dollars of winnings at the tables of Reno, Las Vegas and Atlantic City.
 After being caught by a casino surveillance operation, Uston was banned from play, so in 1992 he published his methodology in a book titled “Million Dollar Blackjack.”

 The other four initial inductees of the BHOF were Al Francesco, who allegedly invented blackjack team play and taught Uston how to count cards; math genius Peter Griffin (1937-1998), who came up with the research parameters known as Betting Correlation (BC) and the Playing Efficiency (PE); highly successful team organizer Tommy Hyland; and professional blackjack player Arnold Snyder, whose first book, “The Blackjack Formula” (1980), revolutionized how professional card counters attack games by introducing the concept of “penetration.”

 Since 2003, BHOF members have been responsible for selecting new inductees each year.
-Members receive lifetime complementary rooms, food and beverages at the Barona Hotel under one condition—they must never attempt to play blackjack at the casino’s tables.
+Members receive lifetime complimentary rooms, food, and beverages at the Barona Hotel under one condition—they must never attempt to play safe real money blackjack at the casino’s tables.

 Other Giants of the Game